greysweater42/cookbook/content/xai.md

 - [python lime package](https://github.com/marcotcr/lime) and its [docs](https://lime-ml.readthedocs.io/en/latest/index.html).
 Unfortunately after reading docs and github examples I still was not sure how I should interpret the results presented on plots.
 Anyway it is a good place to start getting familiar with python's lime syntax.

 - [a chapter fromm Explanatory Model Analysis by pbiecek](https://pbiecek.github.io/ema/LIME.html) is the place where I finally understood what lime's plots mean.
-Even though examples are wriiten in R, the plots are analogical to those produced by lime in python, and there is a mathematical explanation for what you can see in them.
+Even though examples are written in R, the plots are analogical to those produced by lime in python, and there is a mathematical explanation for what you can see in them.

 - [Explaining the explainer: A First Theoretical Analysis of LIME](https://arxiv.org/abs/2001.03447) - an excellent, in-depth analysis oh how lime works on a simple example of linear regression model.
 Very useful to understand how lime actually works on tabular data and why you shouldn't trust its estimation values! (in a nutshell: results vary significantly depending on your choice of hyperparameter *v*, i.e. how much "local" you are, e.g. in Poland living near your parents means within 30km range, in Russia - probably around 300km ;) )

 In general I it was extremely hard to find proper explanation of what actually lime does.
-Ironically, the "explainer" which is meant to transform a complex, nonlinear model into an easy to grasp form is very complicated and non-ituitive itself.
-The cases which I found particurarly obscure are:
+Ironically, the "explainer" which is meant to transform a complex, nonlinear model into an easy to grasp form is very complicated and non-intuitive itself.
+The cases which I found particularly obscure are:

 - when we calculate the distance between observations we use Gaussian Radial Basis Function (known also as Gaussian kernel - Zaki, Meira, Data Mining ana Analysis, p.
 147), we have to choose arbitrarily the value of `v`.
 Depending on our choice, the results may vary (how much? - I will address this question below)